tomxue/ReSampler/README.md

 **--noTempFile** : disable the creation of a temporary file during conversion.
 (By default, a temp file is created, containing intermediate conversion results in floating-point format.
 The temp file is used to facilitate fast gain adjustment when clipping is detected, and is deleted after the output file has been written.
-If the creation of a temp file is disabled, the entire conversion needs to be performed again if clipping is detected.)
+If the creation of a temp file is disabled, the entire conversion will need to be performed again if clipping is detected.
+*Note: All versions of Resampler prior to 2.0.3 did not use a temporary file*)

 #### Example

-To convert 24-bit, 96kHz .wav input file to 16-bit, 44.1kHz .flac output file, with steep lowpass filter and dithering:
+To convert a 24-bit, 96kHz .wav input file to 16-bit, 44.1kHz .flac output file, with steep lowpass filter and dithering:

 ~~~
 ReSampler.exe -i c:\pathto\somefile.wav -o c:\pathto\convertedfile.flac -r 44100 -b 16 --steepLPF --dither